 Abuse out of bad faith

 Subsection 6 of Section 707(b) allows only the judge or the Trustee to move for dismissal on the grounds of abuse.
-While the U.S. trustee, bankruptcy administrator or judge can assert these bases in order to find out abuse in any case, creditors and trustees are empowered to assert it only in cases where the debtor’s income is above the defined state median.
+While the U.S. trustee, bankruptcy administrator, or judge can assert these bases to find abuse, in any case, creditors and trustees are empowered to maintain it only in circumstances where the debtor's income is above the defined state median.

 What if you can’t rebut the abuse presumption?

 If you are not in a position to rebut the presumption of abuse put forward by the court, then you have two choices in hand.
-You can either convert your Chapter 7 case to a Chapter 13 bankruptcy case, or you can simply let your case get dismissed by the court.
-Chapter 13 will get your debts restructured and help you pay off your debts within a span of 3-5 years on basis of your income and allowable expenses.
-In fact, getting your case converted will be the best way out in case you are unable to rebut the presumption.
+You can either convert your Chapter 7 case to a Chapter 13 bankruptcy case or let your case get dismissed by the court.
+Chapter 13 will restate your debts and help you pay off your debts within 3-5 years based on your income and allowable expenses.

-However, it is always advisable that you immediately consult a bankruptcy attorney in your state, if you are confronted with any possibility of abuse or any chances of getting your Chapter 7 case dismissed.
+Getting your case converted will be the best way out in case you cannot rebut the presumption.
+However, it is always advisable to immediately consult a bankruptcy attorney in your state if you are confronted with any possibility of abuse or chances of getting your Chapter 7 case dismissed.